 These leads may take months (or even years) to turn into clients, so persistent, thoughtful work to keep them in your funnel is required if you want to be successful.

-[Related article: The Best Real Estate CRM for 2021: In-depth Reviews & Pricing]
+[Related article: The Best Real Estate CRM: In-depth Reviews & Pricing]

 8. Could a No-commission Real Estate Model Be in Our Future?